M1kYbaD/website-examples/README.md

 ## Features

-- `Esempi di layout responsive`
+- `Examples of responsive layouts`
-- `Effetti e animazioni con CSS`
+- `Effects and animations with CSS`
-- `Script interattivi con JavaScript`
+- `Interactive scripts with JavaScript`
-- `Progetti semplici per esercitarsi`
+- `Simple projects to practice`
-- `Integrazione con il framework front-end Bootstrap`
+- `Integration with the Bootstrap front-end framework`

 ## List